 - Death that occurs within 24 hours after the patient has been removed from restraint or seclusion.

-- Death known to the hospital that occurs within 1 week after restraint or seclusion where it is reasonable to assume that the use of restraint or placement in seclusion contributed directly or indirectly to a patient's death.
+- Death known to the hospital that occurs within one week after restraint or seclusion where it is reasonable to assume that the use of restraint or placement in seclusion contributed directly or indirectly to a patient's death.

-2-Point Soft Wrist Restraint Exception - When the patient was not in seclusion and when the only restraints used on the patient were those applied exclusively to the patient's wrist(s), the death could be considered a 2-point soft wrist restraint situation.
+Two-Point Soft Wrist Restraint Exception - When the patient was not in seclusion and when the only restraints used on the patient were those applied exclusively to the patient's wrists, the death could be considered a two-point soft wrist restraint situation.
 To be a soft wrist restraint, the restraint on the patient's wrist must be composed solely of soft, non-rigid, cloth-like materials.
 In these cases, the hospital staff must record the death in an internal log or other system.
-The hospital must record no later than seven (7) days after the date of death, submit the following information:
+The hospital must record and report the following information no later than seven days after the patient’s death:

 - Death that occurs while a patient is in such restraints.